MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 |[Device collections](/mem/configmgr/core/clients/manage/collections/introduction-to-collections) enable your security operations team to manage applications, deploy compliance settings, or install software updates on the devices in your organization. <br/><br/> Device collections are created by using [Configuration Manager](/mem/configmgr/).|Follow the steps in [Create a collection](/mem/configmgr/core/clients/manage/collections/create-collections#bkmk_create).|
 |[Organizational units](/azure/active-directory-domain-services/create-ou) enable you to logically group objects such as user accounts, service accounts, or computer accounts. <br/><br/> You can then assign administrators to specific organizational units, and apply group policy to enforce targeted configuration settings. <br/><br/> Organizational units are defined in [Azure Active Directory Domain Services](/azure/active-directory-domain-services).|Follow the steps in [Create an Organizational Unit in an Azure Active Directory Domain Services managed domain](/azure/active-directory-domain-services/create-ou).|

-## 10. Configure Microsoft Defender for Endpoint on Linux anti-malware settings
+## 10. Configure Microsoft Defender for Endpoint on Linux antimalware settings

 **Before you begin**

-- If you're already using a non-Microsoft anti-malware product for your Linux servers:
+- If you're already using a non-Microsoft antimalware product for your Linux servers:
    - Move the existing exclusions to Microsoft Defender for Endpoint on Linux.

-- If you're not using a non-Microsoft anti-malware product for your Linux servers:
+- If you're not using a non-Microsoft antimalware product for your Linux servers:
    - Get a list of all your Linux applications and check the vendors website for exclusions.

-- If you're running a non-Microsoft anti-malware product, then add the processes/paths to the Microsoft Defender for Endpoint's AV exclusion list.
-For more information, check the non-Microsoft anti-malware documentation or contact their support.
+- If you're running a non-Microsoft antimalware product, then add the processes/paths to the Microsoft Defender for Endpoint's AV exclusion list.
+For more information, check the non-Microsoft antimalware documentation or contact their support.

 - If you're testing on one machine, you can use a command line to set up the exclusions:
   - [Configure from the command line](linux-resources.md#configure-from-the-command-line).